Titi Oyinsan: TV Presenter

 From modelling, she went into TV sort of by default because a lot of the producers that she worked with advised her to try out TV.
 So, she started off working for the NTA Network, from there she worked with Soundcity where she worked alongside Denrele Edun.

 She is co-host of TV show Wake Up Nigeria on TVC News along with Abayomi Owope.
+She co-hosted the show with Yomi Owope before being joined by Mazino Appeal.
+She is also a Professional news anchor, Voice-over artist, Voice actor, Audiobook narrator and Diction trainer.
+At TVC, she was elected welfare secretary of the inaugural set of Excos of TVC Women’s Network, 2021 -2022 set.
+Her commitment was further recognized through her role as the Chief Operating Officer (COO) at Amber11 Media, underscoring her managerial prowess.

 She is the host of the English language quiz show for secondary schools in Nigeria called WORD SMITH and is a spinoff of the CowbellPedia Math Competition.

+She is also currently the host of the KELLOGGS Superstars Quiz show designed for primary school pupils across 3 major cities in Nigeria.
+The show seeks to stimulate the champion in primary school pupils presenting to them the opportunity to exercise their mental and physical muscle in puzzles, games, trivia, and syllabus questions which will test their abilities.

 Philanthropy

-She launched a fundraising education campaign for the girl child tagged “#IAmDynamite project”.
+She launched a fundraising education campaign for the girl child tagged "#IAmDynamite project".
 The campaign has received support from several Nigerian celebrities who have signed on to the project.
 The likes of Alibaba, Omawumi, Dr SID, Fela Durotoye, DJ Sose, Gbenga Adeyinka, Sammy Okposo, Bikki Laoye, Kaffy, Uche Nnaji, Mochedda, Reekado Banks, Skales, Denrele, Omotola Ekeinde, Bryan, Do2dtun, Sulai Aledeh and many more. #iAmDynamite is an Online and In-Person Campaign created for Titi Oyinsan on the celebration of her 30th birthday.
 The birthday celebration was set to host major celebrities who endorsed the project.
 The Central goal is to raise funds to send 30 young girls between the ages of 5 and 12 to school; this campaign is in partnership with the StayInSchool Nigeria Initiative founded by Tricia Ikponmwonba.

+Personal life

+Titilayo Oyinsan is married to Gbemileke Oscar Oyinsan, with whom she had a set of twins, Amber and Ruby Oyinsan.